Toxic Small RNA: Function

 While the mechanism of action may vary depending on the target, it has been suggested that tsRNAs regulate gene expression by binding the ribosome binding sequence of multiple mRNAs.
 The low GC (Guanine and Cytosine) content of tsRNAs found in Herbaspirillum seropedicae would support this hypothesis.
 It is possible that chaperone protein Hfq is needed to stabilize this interaction, but its role remains unclear.

 Broadly, it is suggested that tsRNAs regulate carbohydrate and amino acid metabolism in Burkholderia.
 They are more highly expressed when B. cenocepacia is grown in a glucose-rich medium than in a starvation environment.
 Conversely, overexpression of tsRNAs impairs growth in an amino-acid rich environment.
 This attenuation of growth depends on the specific contents of the medium, as normal growth still occurs in many environments.

 While most specific tsRNAs remain largely uncharacterized, the function of ncS27 has been studied.
 It contains a conserved sequence that is the reverse complement of the Shine-Dalgarno sequence of many transport and metabolic transcripts.
 Likely targets include many genes that regulate carbohydrate transport and the degradation of aromatic amino acids.
 Specific targets include 4-hydroxyphenylpyruvic acid dioxygenase (hppD) and indolepyruvate ferredoxin oxidoreductase (ior).
 These enzymes are involved in phenylalanine and tyrosine catabolism.
 Other possible targets include glycerol kinase and substrate binding proteins in ATP-binding cassette transporters (ABC transporters).
-Therefore, many evidences suggest that tsRNAs regulate carbohydrate and amino acid metabolism, however, the function has not been confirmed as such.
+Therefore, many pieces of evidence suggest that tsRNAs regulate carbohydrate and amino acid metabolism, however, the function has not been confirmed as such.

 A relatively unstudied tsRNA, ncS62, has been suggested to be essential based on Tn-Seq data.